richardekong007/Qoutes/README.md

-# Qoutes
+# Quotes
-A simple android application for displaying, creating and posting qoutes
+A simple android application for displaying, creating and sharing quotes